kevburnsjr/microcache/README.md

 is a proven strategy for improving the efficiency, availability, consistency and response time variability of HTTP web services.
-These benefits are especially relevant in microservice architectures where a service's synchronous dependencies sometimes become unavailable and it is not always feasible or economical to add a caching layer between all services.
+These benefits are especially relevant in microservice architectures where a service's synchronous dependencies sometimes become unavailable and it is not always feasible or economical to add a separate caching layer between all services.

 To date, very few software packages exist to solve this specific problem.
 Most microcache deployments make use of existing HTTP caching middleware.
 This presents